SapotaCorp

 Journey Builder vs Automation Studio: Which Tool for Which Job

-On every SFMC engagement, within the first two weeks, someone on the client team asks: "Should this be a Journey or an Automation?"
+On every SFMC engagement, within the first 2 weeks, someone on the client team asks: "Should this be a Journey or an Automation?"
 Both can send emails on a schedule.
 Both can read from Data Extensions.
 Both run on the SFMC stack.
 And yet they're optimized for very different workloads.

 Here's the split we use.

-The one-line version
+The 1-line version

 Journey Builder is for subscriber-centric logic: what happens to this person over time, based on what they do.